-This spring, the North Dakota Association of the Blind will hold their 19th annual Walk For Vision.
+Every year, the North Dakota Association of the Blind holds their annual Walk For Vision.

 How it works